xdmnl/api-documentation/source/includes/_endpoints.md

-,text | string (optional) | Text version of the body for messages with non-text body ,options | object (optional) | Sending options options.archive | boolean (optional) | Archive the conversation right when sending the reply (Defaults to `true`) (default: `true`) recipients | array | Array of all the recipients for this message.
+,text | string (optional) | Text version of the body for messages with non-text body ,options | object (optional) | Sending options options.archive | boolean (optional) | Archive the conversation right when sending the reply (Defaults to `true`) (default: `true`) to | array | List of the recipient handles who will receive this message cc | array (optional) | List of the recipient handles who will receive a copy of this message bcc | array (optional) | List of the recipient handles who will receive a blind copy of this message

 ## Receive an incoming message
 ```shell